Kalpa-Ranjan/rust_guessing_game/README.md

 ***thread_rng()** is a method to generate random number.*

-## get fruit name from list of fruits based on random number.
+## Get fruit name from list of fruits based on random number.

 1. Create a random number in a range.